 The software’s other standout feature is its incredible instrument sample library.
 Notion’s developer recorded samples from some of the most sought-after musicians and orchestras on the planet, including Steinway piano samples played by the London Symphony Orchestra at Abbey Road studios and bass samples by Victor Wooten.
 When you finish writing a score, you can export a WAV or MP3 file of your composition, and it will sound like it was played by some of the best musicians in the world.

-Notion 6 is by far the best music notation software for less than $200.
+Notion 6 is by far the best music notation software we reviewed.
 It is easy to use once you get used to the interface, and the sampled instruments are the best we heard.
 We reviewed a few programs that cost less than Notion, but this software can compete with the best composition programs in any price range.